Br3nda/wharehauora-server/README.md

 ## Contributing

 Whare Hauora would love Rails Devs contributing to this.
-To find somewhere to look, have a look at Sprint backload in Waffle: https://waffle.io/WhareHauora/wharehauora-server
+To find somewhere to work on, have a look at Sprint backload in Waffle: https://waffle.io/WhareHauora/wharehauora-server